ivan-afonichkin/ml-explain/README.md

-# ml-explain
+## ml-explain
-This repository contains methods for explaining machine learning models
+Methods for explaining machine learning models.
+Currently supported methods:

+1. Gradient-based method

+### How to use?